 To help you understand what this means for netball, we have also pulled together some handy FAQs.
-If you can’t find the answer you are looking for below please direct your query to email@example.com.
+If you can’t find the answer you are looking for below please visit our help centre.

-Groups of up to six netballers from different households can now meet and take part in netball fitness activity together in outdoor spaces, providing teammates from different households stay a minimum of 2m apart at all times.
+Groups of up to six netballers from different households can now meet and take part in netball fitness activity together, providing teammates from different households stay a minimum of 2m apart at all times.
 The Government has not yet deemed it appropriate for close contact activity to commence so any form of netball training, small sided games, match play and competition is not yet permitted.

 Netball fitness activity is individual activities and practices that focus on building fitness and ball handling.
 It can include wall work and ball familiarisation skills although sharing of equipment and netballs should be minimised and players need to be able to keep a minimum of 2m apart at all times.